RheingoldRiver/mwcleric/README.md

 # Logging in

 The function `login` should be your single point of entry to create an `EsportsSite` object.
-This function expect the following files in **the same directory as your code**:
+This function expects the following files in **the same directory as your code**:
 * `username.txt` - your user name (for the login `me`)
 * `password.txt` - your bot password (for the login `me`)
 * `username2.txt` - your bot's user name (for the login `bot`)